Fall Classes: September 5th - December 21st

 encouraged to take three to five technique classes per week to

-achieve optimum results in their advancement.
+achieve optimal results in their advancement.

 Ages Teen-Adult.
 This class is ideal for the mature adult student who

 has had experience in ballet at any level.
 It provides a